garronej/i18nifty/README.md

 -   [x] I want all this to work with **server side rendering**.
 -   [x] I want to be able to change the language of my app by adding `?lang=xx` to the URL without involving my routing library.
 -   [x] I want to be able to **explicitly fallback to English** when I can't translate myself.
+-   [x] a11y: When internationalized text received from the backend aren't in the language of the app [I want a label to be added](https://docs.i18nifty.dev/api-reference/localizedstring)

 `i18nifty` is the first i18n library that checks all the boxes.
 [Discover](https://www.i18nifty.dev).